Exclusive: Apple’s Craig Federighi on WWDC’s big privacy upgrades and beyond

 “You know, imagine a world where Apple did not protect the privacy and security of our platform, and people felt skittish about doing anything with their phones,” he adds.
 “Well, that would be really bad for developers in general.
 And so, I think our ecosystem [of developers] generally appreciates that we create this very trusted platform, and then we all get to offer services to users in the context where the user has a foundational trust.”

 Apple’s increasing privacy controls are commendable.
 But is it realistic to hope, as Federighi says he does, that customer demand for Apple-like privacy innovations will spur the tech industry as a whole to move in that direction?
 I wanted to ask him this because many people, rightfully, point out (me included) that Apple can afford to offer privacy to its users because the company bases its primary business model around selling very high-margin devices.
 Other tech giants, such as Google and Facebook, make their billions by leveraging user data to target advertising.
-Much of this happens on Apple’s platforms–and Google even pays Apple for the privilege of being the default browser on its hardware.
+Much of this happens on Apple’s platforms–and Google even pays Apple for the privilege of being the default search engine on its hardware.

 But while Federighi didn’t address Google’s and Facebook’s revenue streams directly, he disagrees that it’s pointless to hope for a more significant sea change surrounding privacy from the rest of the tech industry.